 I created this piece to bring attention to this issue.
 My intention is to highlight the fact that there are children in our midst. they move through the same spaces we adults move through.
 Consequently, our actions, our words, and our expressions all have lasting effects on who they shape up to become in future.
 As we model behaviors that are sensitive to these issues, so will children who’re watching us also do.
 Then, we’ll not have adults being insensitive to children and children not being mean to each other.

 Next, let me tell you why I chose the symbol in the background of this piece.
 If you look closely at it (right image above), it’s the footprint of a chicken.
 The symbol is an Adinkra symbol which is from a proverb that goes something like this: Although, the foot of a chicken steps on its chicks, it doesn’t kill them.
 The essence of this proverb is about nurturing our young so that we don’t destroy them.

-Finally, let me share a poem I wrote just for this piece with you:
+Finally, let me share with you a poem I wrote just for this piece:

 I am a Child